 The loss was due to a write down of inventory from its first generation of GPS products.

-Jim Bazet, president/CEO, said although the quarter was disappointing, “We are comfortable that these losses do not reflect on our future prospects and we are confident in our ability to secure a meaningful share of the mobile navigation and recreational marine electronics markets.”
-Causing the write down was the rapid decline in retail prices on GPS which rendered Cobra's earlier lineup obsolete, resulting in a charge of $4.6 million, it said.
-Absent these charges, Cobra said it would have reported a net income of $357,000.
+Jim Bazet, president/CEO, said although the quarter was disappointing, “We are comfortable that these losses do not reflect on our future prospects and we are confident in our ability to secure a meaningful share of the mobile navigation and recreational marine electronics markets…” Causing the write down was the rapid decline in retail prices on GPS which rendered Cobra’s earlier lineup obsolete, resulting in a charge of $4.6 million, it said.
+Absent these charges, Cobra would have reported a net income of $357,000 or $.05 per fully diluted share, it said.

 Radar detectors showed a net sales growth of 25 percent compared to last year and mobile navigation sales actually doubled for the quarter.
 CB sales were also up over five percent.
 Two-way radio sales, however, declined by 10 percent due to production delays on lithium ion battery-powered models, said Cobra.
 The underlying causes of these delays have been resolved and the company should catch up with demand in a few weeks, said sales and marketing senior VP Tony Mirabelli.